 Black Belt Action is a week-long service-learning program designed to provide approximately 30 incoming freshmen a focused, transformative experience in Alabama’s Black Belt region.
 Named originally for its dark, fertile soil, the Black Belt is a strand of 14 counties that stretches across the Heart of Alabama – a region rich with historical significance, unique culture, and vibrant people.

-This year, students will work to make an immediate positive impact in the community by working in Marion, AL. Participants will explore the elements of ‘community’ and the implications of systemic poverty through discussion with local leaders, group reflection, and application of selected readings to their experience.
-Throughout the week, Black Belt Action participants will also have opportunities to acclimate to campus life, familiarize themselves with Tuscaloosa, and engage in common programming with the entire Honors Action group (i.e., breakfasts, lectures, dinner, evening activities).
+Students will work to make an immediate positive impact in the community by working in Marion, AL. Participants will explore the elements of ‘community’ and the implications of systemic poverty through discussion with local leaders, group reflection, and application of selected readings to their experience.
+Throughout the week, Black Belt Action participants will also have opportunities to acclimate to campus life and familiarize themselves with Tuscaloosa.

 Dates and Application